Steel: Carbon

 Modern steels are made with varying combinations of alloy metals to fulfil many purposes.
 Carbon steel, composed simply of iron and carbon, accounts for 90% of steel production.
 Low alloy steel is alloyed with other elements, usually molybdenum, manganese, chromium, or nickel, in amounts of up to 10% by weight to improve the hardenability of thick sections.
-High strength low alloy steel has small additions (usually < 2% by weight) of other elements, typically 1.5% manganese, to provide additional strength for a modest price increase.
+High strength low alloy steel has small additions (usually less than 2% by weight) of other elements, typically 1.5% manganese, to provide additional strength for a modest price increase.

 Recent corporate average fuel economy (CAFE) regulations have given rise to a new variety of steel known as Advanced High Strength Steel (AHSS).
 This material is both strong and ductile so that vehicle structures can maintain their current safety levels while using less material.
 There are several commercially available grades of AHSS, such as dual-phase steel, which is heat treated to contain both a ferritic and martensitic microstructure to produce a formable, high strength steel.
 Transformation Induced Plasticity (TRIP) steel involves special alloying and heat treatments to stabilize amounts of austenite at room temperature in normally austenite-free low-alloy ferritic steels.
 By applying strain, the austenite undergoes a phase transition to martensite without the addition of heat.
 Twinning Induced Plasticity (TWIP) steel uses a specific type of strain to increase the effectiveness of work hardening on the alloy.

 Carbon steels are often galvanized, through hot-dip or electroplating in zinc for protection against rust.